phalpern/WG21-halpern/noop_constructor_destructor.md

 leaking resources from the incompletely-constructed object.
 This problem not unlike that of a constructor, which must clean up a partially-constructed object if an exception is thrown.
-Indeed, the function that call a no-op constructor is a pseudo-constructor and needs to ensure either that class invariants hold or that the object is unwound (possibly calling the no-op destructor) in the event of an exception or early return.
+Indeed, the function that calls a no-op constructor is a pseudo-constructor and needs to ensure either that class invariants hold or that the object is unwound (possibly calling the no-op destructor) in the event of an exception or early return.